 1. Commonwealth Bank - CBA

-Westpac has cemented its place in the third spot in terms of market capitalisation.
-However, it actually ranks second by many other metrics as you’ll see below.
+Westpac has currently taken the second spot from previously second-placed NAB in terms of market capitalisation, however the race is very tight.
+Westpac also maintains its rank as second in many other metrics as you'll see below.

 4. Australia & New Zealand Banking Group - ANZ

-ANZ is currently the smallest of the Big Four, but it is set to get bigger depending on the Treasury’s final decision on its $5-billion takeover of Suncorp Bank.
-If the proposal is greenlit, it will propel the ANZ’s assets to over $800 billion.
-Suncorp’s banking arm is among the 10 largest in Australia.
+ANZ is currently the smallest of the Big Four, but it is set to get bigger with its $5-billion takeover of Suncorp Bank.
+Once Suncorp is fully absorbed, it will propel ANZ's assets to over $800 billion.
+Suncorp's banking arm was among the 10 largest in Australia with around $100 billion in assets.

 Which of the Big Four is the best bank for saving?